rish-16/pytorch-graphdl/README.md

 # pytorch-graphdl
-PyTorch Implementation of popular Graph Neural Networks.
+PyTorch Implementation of popular Graph Deep Learning (GDL) architectures.

 ## What is this?
 This is a sincere effort to learn more about Graph Deep Learning and the various networks within.
 This is partly motivated by a few factors:

-- I wish to enter GDL as a research focus area
+- I wish to enter GDL as a research focus area (and apply it in RL)
 - I am inspired by the GDL researchers I follow on Twitter
 - I am trying to apply GDL to biomedical/bioinformatics applications (so practice makes perfect!)
 - I want to learn `torch_geometric` (and if time allows, `dgl` and `spektral`)